qexat/pixyl/README.md

 # Pixyl

-Pixyl is a terminal-based frame render "engine".\
+Pixyl is a terminal-based frame render "engine".
-Dependencies: currently zero 😎 (except `python3.11`)

 > ⚠️ uhhh it's unfinished software but it kind of works ig